andrewquitadamo/presentations/lab_meeting/pQTL_albert/albert_summary.md

 --

-* X-pQTLs without eQTL did agree with overall allelic effect direction 2/3 of the time
+* 2/3 of the time X-pQTLs without eQTL agreed with the overall allelic effect direction

 --